apache/superset/docs/installation.rst

 -----------------

 .. note ::
-    The Docker-related files and documentation has been community-contributed and
-    is not actively maintained and managed by the core committers working on the project.
-Some issues have been reported as of 2019-01.
+    The Docker-related files and documentation are actively maintained and managed by the core committers working on the project.
 Help and contributions around Docker are welcomed!

 If you know docker, then you're lucky, we have shortcut road for you to initialize development environment: ::

     git clone https://github.com/apache/incubator-superset/
-    cd incubator-superset/contrib/docker
+    cd incubator-superset
-    # prefix with SUPERSET_LOAD_EXAMPLES=yes to load examples:
-    docker-compose run --rm superset ./docker-init.sh
     # you can run this command everytime you need to start superset now:
     docker-compose up